 How did you get into children’s books?

-How does the picture book creation/publication process work?
+How does the book creation/publication process work?

 Can you give me advice on [insert topic here]?

 Yes and no … I don’t have the time to answer individual messages from everyone who sends me emails asking for advice (I get a lot of emails), so I made these FAQs instead.

 Please do take the time to read through these, rather than emailing me – you’ll find the answers to your questions are here already.

 Here’s the best advice for aspiring writers and illustrators that I know.